 But at the end of the day, the Galaxy’s Edge offerings are pretty ding-dang nice.
 And, if I’m being very honest, fairly reasonably priced for what they are.
-Of course, these are one of the more expensive options.
+Of course, these are some of the more expensive options.
 So if you don’t plan to attend a lot of conventions, troop with the 501st or Rebel Legion, or add any of these pieces to your everyday closet, this may be a bit much for a lowkey Halloween.

 This is the route I’ve taken, and while it’s a pretty cool feeling to turn a pile of stuff from the fabric store into a wearable article of clothing, it’s also difficult.
 Not to mention a bit of a slippery slope.
-One day you’re making Jedi robes as a simple last-day-of-con costume, the next you’re committing months of your time to embroider Padme’s senatorial gown.
+One day you’re making Jedi robes as a simple last-day-of-con costume.
+The next you’re committing months of your time to embroider Padme’s senatorial gown.

 That said, Jedi robes are probably one of the easiest projects to learn on and the fabric they use is designed to look cheap.
-So if you have access to a sewing machine or any interest in picking up an inexpensive one definitely consider this route.
+So if you have access to a sewing machine or any interest in picking up an inexpensive, one definitely consider this route.
 Simplicity 5840 is a really great intro to Jedi tunics albeit a little cheesy.
 But hey, you’re not entering any contests, right?

 Grab a Single Recognizable Prop

 Do you happen to have that ice cream maker?
 Well then have I got some good news for you!
 You may think that I’m going to tell you to find an orange jumpsuit, but honestly, just an orange shirt would work.
 This will be a very funny costume for about three pictures.
 And then the ice cream maker will get put down somewhere and forgotten for the rest of the night.
 And you know what?
 That’s a-okay.

 Plus, after Halloween, you’ll have an ice cream maker to make ice cream in!
 This is a win/win/win situation.